jhzsquared/model_facts/README.md

 # Model Facts
-Create a Model Facts label to improve the transparency of your model when communicating with end users.
+Create a Model Facts label to increase trust and improve the transparency of your model when communicating with end users.
 This label provides a framework to interrogate models for biases.
-It provides information required for comparability in a simple and flexible format.
+It provides information necessary for comparability in a simple and flexible format.

 Last Updated:
 18 March, 2025